Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 Career average (CARE) scheme – service from 1 April 2015 onwards:

 The long-term survivor’s pension is 37.5% of the career average pension the member had accrued at the date of death.
-For an active member who died before retirement, this uses the pension they had built up by the date of death (enhanced in some in-service cases – see below).
+For an active member who died before retirement, this uses the enhanced pension – the scheme calculates as though the member had continued in service up to their normal pension age, significantly increasing the pension for the families of younger members.

 Final salary scheme – service before 1 April 2015:

 The long-term survivor’s pension is 1/160th of the final average salary for each year of survivor benefits service.
-Survivor benefits service typically equals the member’s reckonable service, but the rules differ slightly for service before April 1972 and for members who married after retirement.
+Survivor benefits service typically equals the member’s reckonable service.

 If the member had service in both schemes (which most teachers who joined before 2015 do), Teachers’ Pensions calculates the survivor’s pension under each scheme and pays the combined total as a single monthly payment.